percona/everest-doc/docs/secure/Idp_integration.md

 ## Configure OIDC on the providers's side

-When setting up the Provider side, it's important to configure an application specifically for [PKCE]((https://auth0.com/docs/get-started/authentication-and-authorization-flow#authorization-code-flow-with-proof-key-for-code-exchange-pkce-)) (Proof Key for Code Exchange) authorization.
+- PKCE: When setting up the Provider side, it's important to configure an application specifically for [PKCE]((https://auth0.com/docs/get-started/authentication-and-authorization-flow#authorization-code-flow-with-proof-key-for-code-exchange-pkce-)) (Proof Key for Code Exchange) authorization.

     !!! info "Important"
         The login redirect URL should point to `<EVEREST_URL>/login-callback`, and the logout redirect URL to `<EVEREST_URL>`.

-IdP providers often require the use of a secure connection (https).
+- https based: IdP providers often require the use of a secure connection (https).
 Therefore, the provider might require your `<EVEREST_URL>` to be based on https.

+- Issuer URL: The created OIDC Application will have a `client ID` field, which can be used for the Everest configuration.
+The issuer URL can be found in your provider's Authorization Servers list.